Skip to main content Skip to navigation

 A reporting company must provide certain information to the FinCEN database for each “beneficial owner,” including the owner’s (i) full legal name, (ii) date of birth, (iii) current residential or business address, and (iv) the unique identifying number of an acceptable identification document (for example, a driver’s license or a passport).

-The Effects of Expanded Subpoena Power
+The Effects of an Expanded Subpoena Power

 Although the law is primarily aimed at combatting money laundering, the broad scope of the statute’s language regarding subpoena power relating to “any investigation of a violation of a criminal law of the United States” means that it can and likely will be used by law enforcement in other matters involving criminal conduct, including high-profile white-collar crimes such as tax evasion, foreign corrupt practices, money laundering by foreign persons, as well as international drug trafficking and national security violations.

-However, there are some potential limitations on the expanded subpoena power, including conflicting local bank secrecy and confidentiality statutes, interpretations related to jurisdiction, and judicial review of the burden posed by a specific subpoena.
+However, some potential limitations exist on the expanded subpoena power, including conflicting local bank secrecy and confidentiality statutes, interpretations related to jurisdiction, and judicial review of the burden posed by a specific subpoena.
 It will be up to the courts to determine the enforceability of a subpoena issued in accordance with AMLA.

 1970 to 2021: The Anti Money Laundering Act Timeline: Our US AML Act timeline sets out the most significant moments of AML regulation in the United States, from the introduction of reporting and record-keeping requirements in 1970 to the response to terrorism threats and emerging fintech and cryptocurrency risks in the 21st century.

-PEPs, SFPFs and Entities of Primary Money-Laundering Concern
+PEPs, SFPFs, and Entities of Primary Money Laundering Concern

 The AMLA contains provisions prohibiting politically exposed persons (PEPs) from falsifying the source of funds, ownership or control of assets, or concealing or misrepresenting such information to a financial institution.
 Any violations of the above prohibitions are subject to fines, imprisonment, or forfeiture.
 Entities that are of primary money-laundering concern face similar prohibitions.

-Neither Bank Secrecy Act/Anti-Money Laundering (BSA/AML) regulations nor the AMLA defines the term “Politically Exposed Person”.
+Neither Bank Secrecy Act/Anti-Money Laundering (BSA/AML) regulations nor the AMLA defines a “Politically Exposed Person”.
 However, US government agencies have stated that they do not interpret the term to include U.S. public officials.
 The term “PEP” is customarily used in the financial industry to refer to foreign individuals who are or have been entrusted with a prominent public function, as well as their immediate family members and close associates.
 By virtue of their position or relationship, such individuals may pose a higher risk that their funds may be the proceeds of corruption or unlawful activities.

 Although due diligence must be performed on accounts and transactions conducted by PEPs, not all such transactions and accounts are necessarily higher risk.
 The level of risk associated with PEPs varies in accordance with the country of legal residence, the prior history associated with the individual, and the type of activities conducted by the individual.